 Nationally, there are excellent tools and systems for teaching serious illness conversation skills to physicians and nurse practitioners, including VitalTalk (VitalTalk, 2017), and the Serious Illness Conversation Program (SICP) (Ariadne Labs, 2017).
 As designed, however, neither of these tools entirely fits all the needs and system constraints of rural Maine; nor were they designed for use teaching goals of care conversation skills to the nurses, social workers and other healthcare workers who can and do have these conversations with patients.
 The Palliative Players project adapts, expands, and combines existing tools, training hospice volunteers to be dynamic teaching resource for role-play of serious illness conversations.

 This capstone paper describes the development of the Palliative Players project, including training and management details and lessons learned in project implementation to date.
 Training materials used and developed are found in the Appendices.

 Eager, Eliza, "Palliative Players: Project Development and Initial Implementation" (2017).
-Muskie School Capstones.
+Muskie School Capstones and Dissertations.
 135.